ICSE Class 10 Computer Chapter 2 VSA Solutions: Java

 Answer:

-Mention the output of this code snippet:
+Question 58: Mention the output of the code snippet.

 int lives = 5;